adzubla/josh/README.md

 Don't depend on a lot of external libraries

 * The only required dependency is slf4j-api
-* jline and jcommander are _optional_ dependencies
+* jline2 and jcommander are _optional_ dependencies

 # How to use